In the previous tutorials you worked with a simple data model that

 Besides

-.
-As explained earlier, this is a join table for the many-to-many relationship between the Instructor
+EdmMetadata, you see one table you didn't create a model class for: CourseInstructor.
+As explained earlier, this is a join table for the many-to-many relationship between the Instructor and Course entities.Right-click the

 No comments: